Jess-222/social-network-API/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Instructions

+* Open integrated terminal" by right clicking on the server.js file
+* type "npm i" to install dependencies
+* type "npm start" to start the server
+* remainder of steps should be done on Insomnia

 ## Walkthrough Video

-### Note
+#### Note:

-Used code from mini project week 18 as a starting point for this assignment.
+** Used code from mini project week 18 as a starting point for this assignment. **